Occidental Petroleum

-Occidental Petroleum Corporation (often abbreviated Oxy in reference to its ticker symbol and logo) is an American company engaged in hydrocarbon exploration in the United States and the Middle East as well as petrochemical manufacturing in the United States, Canada, and Chile.
-It is incorporated under the Delaware General Corporation Law and headquartered in Houston.
-The company ranked 183rd on the 2021 Fortune 500 based on its 2020 revenues and 670th on the 2021 Forbes Global 2000.
+Occidental Petroleum Corporation (often abbreviated Oxy in reference to its ticker symbol and logo) is an American company engaged in hydrocarbon exploration in the United States and the Middle East.
+It is incorporated under the Delaware General Corporation Law and is headquartered in Houston.

+The company is ranked 173rd on the Fortune 500 and 383rd on the Forbes Global 2000.